sascommunities/sas-global-forum-2020/CONTRIBUTING.md

 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+If you're new to GitHub and would like to see a walkthrough of a pull request, we recorded a short video (11 min) and [shared in the SAS Global Forum group on SAS Support Communities](https://communities.sas.com/t5/SAS-Global-Forum-2020/SAS-Global-Forum-2020-on-GitHub/gpm-p/614782).

 ## Types of files you should include

 DO contribute these types of files to support your presentation